 The Metropolitan Police was formed in 1829, and over 200,000 officers have joined it since its formation.
 The Metropolitan Police Service (MPS), through its history, has partly comprised Divisions, each given one or more letters signifying different parts of London.
-These Divisional letters, and a Divisional number appear on the uniform epaulettes or collars of Constables and Sergeants.
+These Divisional letters, and a Divisional number, appear on the uniform epaulettes or collars of Constables and Sergeants.
 Over time, the Divisional numbers are re-allocated to other officers, and, without a date, they will normally not identify an officer with any degree of certainty.
+Divisions were replaced by Command Units from around 1993-94, and officers still wear letters and numbers on their uniforms.
 On joining, each officer is allocated a personal warrant number, and it is this warrant number which is a certain means of identification.

 Recruitment to the Metropolitan Police has never been below the age of eighteen.

 In searching for an officer’s details researchers should be aware that not all records have survived.
 The first important step is to try to identify the officer’s warrant number.
 These started from no 1 in 1829, and, apart from the first six months, were allocated consecutively according to when officers joined.
 A warrant number can therefore indicate the year in which an officer joined.
 If an officer leaves and re-joins, a second warrant number is allocated.
 To see a chart of warrant numbers by year of issue, click here The Metropolitan Police Service, uniquely for the United Kingdom, has been subject to the Public Records Acts, and therefore has sent various records to the National Archives, Kew.